 The Three Degrees

-Janet Harmon, Fayette Pinkney , Helen Scott
+Janet Harmon, Fayette Pinkney , Helen Scott in 1963

 Valerie Holiday, Fayette Pinkney, and Sheila Ferguson 1967-1976.